-The release below, compiled by myself, Geoff DiMasi, and Bart Mroz explains the steps that we’ve taken.
+The notes below compiled by myself, Geoff DiMasi, and Bart Mroz explains the steps that we’ve taken.

 Respectively, Alex will remain a consultant to the Round3 team, and Bart will remain a full time member of IndyHall.